MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-office.md

 # Enrich customer profiles with engagement data (preview)

 Use proprietary data from Microsoft Office to enrich your customer profiles with engagement data.
 The engagement data consists of email and meeting activity aggregated to the account level.
+This enrichment is available in the following regions: UK, Europe, North America.

 ## Prerequisites